orro3790/snapgrade/documentation/project-documentation.md

    - Ctrl + S: Save document
    - Ctrl + P: Print view
    - Alt + H: Toggle help overlay

+#### Adding Whitespace

+Since the editor is node-based and designed for correcting existing text, users do _not_ type spaces, tabs, and newlines directly into a continuous text flow.
+Instead:

+- **Spaces:** Regular spaces between words are automatically handled when parsing text into nodes.
+Users do not need to add spaces manually.
+- **Tabs:** Users can insert a "tab" spacer node by using a designated hotkey (e.g., the Tab key itself, but _not_ while editing a text node) or by clicking a UI button specifically for adding tabs.
+- **Newlines:** Users can insert a "newline" spacer node by using a designated hotkey (e.g., Ctrl+Enter, or a dedicated "new line" button) or by clicking a UI button specifically for adding newlines.

 ### Correction Workflow